University of Otago Clocktower complex: Comparisons and Contrasts

 The Victoria Building, University of Liverpool was constructed in brick between 1889 and 1892 in revived Gothic style, again by Alfred Waterhouse and is backed by a quadrangle of other Gothic revival buildings.
 It too is impressive although its effect is not assisted by an immediately adjoining building in dissonant materials and style.

 At the University of Sheffield Firth Court was completed in 1905 and a library in 1909, both designed by Edward Mitchell Gibbs (1847–1935).
 They are designed in the same revived Tudor Gothic style in brick and make an attractive group linked to the modernist Alfred Denny Building.

 The University of Birmingham has its Chancellor's Court whose original buildings and Great Hall were designed by Aston Webb and built between 1900 and 1909.
 Others in a similar manner, including a clock tower built in 1908, were designed by Ingress Bell.
 These domed brick buildings are said to have been inspired by the Palazzo Pubblico in the Piazza del Campo in Siena and were conceived as a walled city of scholars rather than as a cloister.
 But they are impressive and somewhat exotic, the domes suggestive of Venice or even Istanbul.

 And the University of Bristol’s Wills Memorial Building which has a Great Tower, a quadrangle and a large hall, represents a grand finale for university groups as ecclesiastic cloisters in Britain.
 Designed by Sir George Oatley in the Perpendicular Gothic style it was built of reinforced concrete faced with stone between 1915 and 1925, the protracted length of construction caused by the First World War, and was praised by Sir Nikolaus Pevsner for its scale, competence and conviction.

 From about this time forms of classical revival architecture tended to be favored for university groups, projecting a different fiction, that of a Temple of the Muses or of an ancient Greek Academy.
 After the Second World War revivalism was generally displaced by modernism with the favored conception becoming that of an office block.

-By comparison with its true peers the Otago group is distinguished by its stone construction, its scale in the Australasian context, its picturesque setting, completeness, and relative freedom from distracting other elements, and also by the austerity of its treatment and the grandeur it manages to project.
-Its enclosed space creates a world of its own while its exterior views successfully conjure belief in its unlikely fiction.
+The Otago group is distinguished by its stone construction, its scale in the Australasian context, its setting, completeness, and relative freedom from other elements, and also by the austerity of its treatment.
+Its enclosed space creates a world of its own while its exterior views conjure belief in its unlikely fiction.